astro-techmath/allcrud/README.md

 #### 🛡️ Custom Controller Advice for Integration Tests

-For integration tests using `CrudIntegrationTests`, you'll also need to create a custom `@ControllerAdvice` that extends Allcrud's `AbstractControllerAdvice`.
+For integration tests using `CrudControllerIntegrationTests`, you'll also need to create a custom `@ControllerAdvice` that extends Allcrud's `AbstractGlobalExceptionHandler`.

 This is important because integration tests verify the **HTTP status codes** returned by the controller.
-These status codes are mapped in `AbstractControllerAdvice`, so extending it ensures the same error handling behavior during tests as in production.
+These status codes are mapped in `AbstractGlobalExceptionHandler`, so extending it ensures the same error handling behavior during tests as in production.

 If you skip this, your exceptions may fall back to Spring Boot's default error handling, which could cause test assertions (like expecting HTTP 422 for a `BusinessException`) to fail.